nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

  2. Search for available `Slot` resources by date range.
  3. Create an `Appointment` for the chosen `Slot` and `Patient` resources.

+Refer to [Consumer sessions illustrated](appointments_consumer_sessions.html) for how this API Use Case could be used in the context of a typical consumer appointment management session.

 ## Security ##

 - GP Connect utilises TLS Mutual Authentication for system level authorization.